anic17/anic17/README.md

 # anic17

-I mainly use C and batch for my new projects.
+Hi, it's Andreu, aka anic17, a hobbyist programmer, so everything is done on my free time.
+I mainly use C for my new projects, or batch scripting for small Windows scripts.

 # Skills
  - Batch since March 2019